haopingku/fpljs/README.md

     .maxBy(i => i.count);
 }
 ```
-It's more readable and the code is shorter.
+it's more readable and the code is shorter.